 - Understand the challenges for charities to address

 - Be confident in the steps you need to take to implement GDPR

 Our trainer spent 14 years working in the NHS and Civil service managing teams responsible for processing data on cancer patients and individuals with drug and alcohol addictions.
 Before leaving the NHS to setup Databasix UK she was the Head of Cancer Registration and lead the development and implementation of England’s Cancer Chemotherapy dataset.
 During her time with the NHS she has been involved in delivering Information Governance and Data Protection training courses to members of staff, both clinical and non-clinical.
 Since setting up Databasix UK in 2013, she has used her experience to develop data protection workshops for SMEs and Charities across the Thames Valley, with the view of providing practical advice and guidance.

 Benefits to you

-You will leave the session with some practical tips and tools for managing your GDPR implementation plan.
+You will leave the session with increased knowledge and understanding of GDPR and have some practical tips and tools for managing your GDPR implementation plan.

 Who should attend?